-Sidney Meyer Professor in International Economics
+Sidney Meyer Professor of International Economics

 Her research focuses on the microeconomic impacts of globalization and how macroeconomic environment, developments in international trade and technology affect the organization of firms, industries, and labor markets.
 Recent decades' increased globalization and international trade has led to significant and visible shifts in the competitive environment faced by businesses, and consequently in how the production of goods is organized across countries and markets.
 The implications from these shifts on local economies and individual lives have been a highly visible topic of debate, both in the broader public and in academia.

-In a series of recent papers Hâle provides a detailed exploration of how globalization provokes adaptation in advanced country manufacturing firms, oftentimes costly transition for workers to other sectors and occupations, and indeed transformations in society in the form of polarization and changes in family patterns.
-Hâle’s work has appeared in top economic journals including the Review of Economics and Statistics, American Economic Journal: Applied Economics, International Economic Review, and Journal of Development Economics.
+In a series of recent papers, Professor Utar provides a detailed exploration of how globalization provokes adaptation in advanced country manufacturing firms, oftentimes costly transition for workers to other sectors and occupations, and indeed transformations in society in the form of polarization and changes in family patterns.
+Currently, her research agenda centers on adjustment of global value chains in the new era of rising protectionism and automation.

 Professor Utar’s work has appeared in top economic journals, including the Review of Economic Studies, the Review of Economics and Statistics, American Economic Journal: Applied Economics, International Economic Review, Journal of International Economics, and Journal of Development Economics.